angelamchoi/gamebreak/README.md

 📚Lessons Learned:

-1. Teamwork makes the dream work
+- Teamwork makes the dream work
     - Your coding and problem solving skills go further when working together in a team environment
     - Encountered more problems, but also learned how to solve them quicker

-2. Take more risks
+- Take more risks
     - At first we were scared to push anything on to our main branch.
 Later on we realized that we can always retrieve our previous work, so we began to experiment freely.

-3. Prioritization
+- Prioritization
     - We had an endless list of bugs and new features we wanted to implement occuring simultaneously.
-We decided to reprioritize and not include the store model and focus on games and systems.  .
+We decided to reprioritize and not include the store model and focus on games and systems.

-4. Documenting our technical issues
+- Documenting our technical issues
     - We encountered several technical issues.
 We began to document our technical issues for future reference and in case one of our teammates encounters it.
-The following are the technical issues we problem solved.
+The following are the technical issues we resolved.

         - Migration issues
         - Git conflicts
         - Integrity error
         - Working with databases in SQL

 ## Next Steps